George Washington High School (Colorado): Demographics

 47.4% of the students were eligible for free or reduced-price lunches.

 Extracurricular activities

 Boys basketball

 The George Washington High School boys basketball team plays in the Colorado High School Activities Association 5A class.
 In both 2017 and 2018, GW boys basketball was the Colorado state tournament runner-up.
+The boys basketball team won the State Championship in 1994.
+The team was led by future NBA star and head coach Chauncey Billups.

 Newspaper

 The school newspaper is The George Washington Surveyor, which is part of the High School National Ad Network.
 The paper got its name from president George Washington's lifelong association with geography and cartography.
 The Surveyor was the winner of the National Pacemaker Award from the National Scholastic Press Association in 2007, 2008, and 2009.

 Robotics

 George Washington's robotics functions through FIRST Robotics, with the FIRST Robotics Competition team 1410 (founded 2004 as the Patriotbots, rebranded in 2008 as The Kraken), and FIRST Tech Challenge teams 17153 (founded 2019), 18677(founded 2020), 18678(founded 2020).
 The Kraken has won 3 regionals and 12 awards.